KozlowskaAgnieszka/JestJS-tests/Readme.md

+JEST.JS

-A simple calculator written using HTML, CSS and JavaScript, then tested using the JestJS library
+A simple calculator written using HTML, CSS and JavaScript created for testing purposes using the JestJS library.